 Do you have any favorite places to dine or food shop at in L.A.?

-Would you hate me if I tell you that I don’t go to restaurants that much? (laughs) Because I’m really not a foodie in the modern sense.
-I am very food-oriented, but I would rather cook a nice meal and invite people over than go take people out to a restaurant, for several reasons.
+Would you hate me if I tell you that I don’t go to restaurants very much? (laughs) I’m really not a foodie in the modern, popular sense.
+In fact, I’m not even fond of the term.
+I am very food-oriented, but I would rather cook a nice meal and invite people over than go out to a restaurant.
+This is for several reasons.
 One – I don’t get into L.A. that much anymore.
-Secondly, I did a lot of restaurant and hotel work when I was younger, so I know what it costs.
+Secondly, I did a lot of restaurant and hotel work when I was younger, so I know the costs.
 I know what’s involved in preparing a plate of food.
-It’s hard to not be shocked by current prices in restaurants and go “My God, that plate of food costs them 75 cents, why are they charging $75.”
-And there are examples not too much less extreme than that in New York, L.A., London.
-I would much prefer going to a farmers market, buying some cool food and preparing it, or just grabbing simple things and going out and having a picnic.
+It’s hard not to be shocked by current prices in restaurants.
+“My God, that plate of food costs a couple bucks to prepare, yet they’re charging $50.00 for it!”
+I would much prefer going to a farmers market, buying some cool ingredients and having fun in the kitchen.

 Is there anything you want to add to tell viewers?